thiom/image-segmentation/README.md

 ### Versions

 There are two different versions.
-Both are multithredded with omp and take advantage of AVX-512 vector registers.
+Both are multithredded with OpenMP and take advantage of AVX-512 vector registers.
 I have included a few benchmark results on input images with various sizes (in pixels).

 - [Segmentation with color images, AVX-512, double precision](./src/is_avx512)